 Whole house dehumidifier pros and cons

-There are many misconceptions about whole house dehumidifiers, but irrespective, I have compiled the pros and cons of using one.
+There are many misconceptions about whole-house dehumidifiers, but I have compiled the pros and cons of using one.

 - Very convenient to run:

-The convenience of using a whole house dehumidifier is completely unmatched by any other kind of dehumidifier.
+The convenience of using a whole-house dehumidifier is completely unmatched by any other kind of dehumidifier.
 The product is installed with an HVAC system, working as part of a system to remove moisture in the most subtle manner, completely without monitoring or any constant user input.
-The only role you would play would be in choosing a set humidity level.
+The only role you would play is choosing a set humidity level.

 - Optimal moisture removal in large areas:

-The capacity of whole house dehumidifiers is also very great, with even the smallest ones being able to remove at least gallons of moisture per day.
-It is for this reason that they are tagged whole house dehumidifiers, as they can draw out moisture from very large spaces.
+The capacity of whole-house dehumidifiers is also great, with even the smallest ones removing at least gallons of moisture per day.
+For this reason, they are tagged whole-house dehumidifiers, as they can draw out moisture from very large spaces.

 - Enhances the cooling qualities of an HVAC system: